 list for quickly reopening it in case of having it once closed in UltraEdit.

 But most efficient would be to nearly never exit UltraEdit.
 All Windows support hibernate

 mode which I'm using already since Windows 98 which means since nearly 20 years.
 The hibernate mode makes it possible to leave all applications running on shutting down the computer and the applications continue running after next power on of the computer.
 The "new fast" shutdown and restart of Windows 8/8.1/10 is just a hibernate shutdown/restart with the difference of an automatic exit of all running foreground applications before hibernating.
 That's the reason why I suggest most Windows 8/8.1/10 users who want to continue working exactly as stopped before shutdown to use the good old real hibernate mode.
-It is customizable in Windows power schemes/energy options that pressing power off key on keyboard or computer case or clicking on shutdown item in Windows start menu or on closing display of notebooks to hibernate instead of really shut down Windows (completely).
+It is customizable in Windows power schemes/energy options that Windows hibernates instead of doing a real shut down on pressing power off key on keyboard or computer case or clicking on shutdown item in Windows start menu or on closing display of notebook.

 So applications like UltraEdit must be really exited only when a restart of Windows is necessary, for example after monthly security update installations of Windows or when an application is installed/uninstalled requiring a restart of Windows or UltraEdit itself is updated.